 Regulated and safe -All the financial institutions operate under the watchful eye of Nepal Rastra Bank

-Extra Rates Special schemes There are special schemes which the senior citizens and remittance accounts receive extra interest.
+Extra Rates Special schemes.
+There are special schemes in which the senior citizens and remittance accounts receive extra interest.

-Most banks and finance companies offer FDs starting from 3 months, with options extending up to 5+ years.
-Longer tenures generally provide higher interest rates.
+Most banks and finance companies allow FDs starting from 3 months, with options available up to 5 years or more, and longer tenures generally pay higher interest rates.

 Yes, you can, but premature withdrawals usually result in reduced interest rates or penalties.
 It’s recommended to align your FD tenure with your savings goals to avoid loss of interest.

-Yes.
-Some banks and financial institutions in Nepal offer senior citizen FD rates that are slightly higher than regular rates.
+Yes, Some of the banks and financial institutions in Nepal offer senior citizen FD rates that are slightly higher fd rates than regular rates.
 This makes fixed deposits a popular safe investment option in Nepal for retirees.